-Consolidation and Structural Change in the U.S. Rice Sector examines how the structure of the U.S. rice industry has evolved over the past two decades.
+Consolidation and Structural Change in the U.S. Rice Sector (April 2011) examines how the structure of the U.S. rice industry evolved from 1992 to 2007.
 The authors analyze the economic factors driving these structural changes and explore the implications of those changes for market efficiency and competitiveness of the U.S. rice industry.

 Fluctuating Food Commodity Prices: A Complex Issue With No Easy Answers (November 2008) explores the many factors that contributed to the rapid escalation of food commodity prices through mid-2008.
 For the full report, see Global Agricultural Supply and Demand: Factors Contributing to the Recent Increase in Food Commodity Prices (July 2008).

 Characteristics and Production Costs of U.S. Rice Farms (March 2004) reports that regional differences in production practices, farm characteristics, and growing conditions were major influences on production costs incurred by U.S. rice producers in 2000.
 Three-quarters of rice production was concentrated on large and very large farms, categories that included nearly two-thirds of all rice farms.

 Developing Supply and Utilization Tables for the U.S. Rice Market (November 2000) explains how USDA prepares monthly supply and use tables for the U.S. rice sector.
 It describes data sources, start-of-year forecasts, and year-end estimates.

 Characteristics of U.S. Rice Farming (November 2000) uses census data to describe the structure of rice farming in the United States.